floswald/floswald.github.io-bk/research/research.md

 ## The Housing Stock, Housing Prices, and User Costs: The Roles of Location, Structure and Unobserved Quality  <button type="button" class="btn btn-info">R&R International Economic Review</button>

-**Revise and Resubmit at Quantitative Economics**

 *joint with Lars Nesheim and Jonathan Halket.* Using the English Housing Survey, we estimate a supply side selection model of the allocation of properties to the owner-occupied and rental sectors.
 We find that location, structure and unobserved quality are important for understanding housing prices, rents and selection.
 Structural characteristics and unobserved quality are important for selection.
 Location is not.
 Accounting for selection is important for estimates of rent-to-price ratios and can explain some puzzling correlations between rent-to-price ratios and homeownership rates.
 We interpret this as strong evidence in favor of contracting frictions in the rental market likely related to housing maintenance.
 [`Paper`](https://www.dropbox.com/s/ch4zzpyha9cx9rf/SelectionModel_20160323.pdf?dl=0)  [`Slides`](https://www.dropbox.com/s/r6rs3taihxyx5a3/20161206_Lausanne.pdf?dl=0)

 ## Consumer Bankruptcy and Mortgage Default

-**joint with Costas Meghir and Wenli Li**.
+*joint with Costas Meghir and Wenli Li*.
 We specify and estimate a rich model of consumption, housing demand and labor supply in an environment where individuals may file for bankruptcy or default on their mortgage.
 Uncertainty in the model is driven both by house price shocks and income shocks, while bankruptcy is governed by the basic institutional framework in the US as implied by chpater 8 and chapter 13.
 The model is estimated using micro data on credit reports and mortgages combined with individual level data from the American Community Survey.
 [`Paper`](https://www.dropbox.com/s/gxjevgrbsebzr53/bankrupty-for-website.pdf?dl=0)  [`Slides`](https://www.dropbox.com/s/wpblw978zharsp5/Li-Meghir-Oswald-CEMFI.pdf?dl=0)  [`15min Slides`](https://www.dropbox.com/s/sosj0vghcrd3ibs/Li-Meghir-Oswald-15min.pdf?dl=0)

 ---